jpkarvonen/up-next/README.md

 I also had an issue with assets pipeline not working properly in Heroku so my images in `assets/images` would not load.
 I resolved this by adding `config.assets.compile = true` to `config/environments/production.rb`

-I still have a persisting issue with the assets pipeline.
-I use the following code, utilizing jquery, in my show views (both Tv and Movie) so that reviews over 600 characters long are truncated and can be expanded by clicking "Read More":
+This also caused issues with I use the following code, utilizing jquery, in my show views (both Tv and Movie) so that reviews over 600 characters long are truncated and can be expanded by clicking "Read More":

 ```
 <% if review["content"].length > 600 %>